mackelito/AEM-SocialCount/README.md

 AEM-SocialCount
 ===============

-A Social Sharing component based on SocialCount by Filamentgroup
+A AEM CQ5 Social Sharing component based on SocialCount by Filamentgroup